+September 24, 2021

-September 21, 2021 Office of Management and Budget 725 17th Street NW Washington, DC 20503
+Office of Management and Budget

-RE: Draft Federal Zero Trust Strategy
+725 17th Street NW

+Washington, DC 20503

+RE: Ensuring Adequate COVID Safety Protocols for Federal Contractors Executive Order, Section 5 Applicability Definitions

-On behalf of the Computing Technology Industry Association "CompTIA", the largest US technology trade association with over 2,200 members, we respectfully submit the following recommendations for consideration for the draft zero trust strategy.
+On behalf of the Computing Technology Industry Association "CompTIA", the largest US technology trade association with over 2,200 members, we respectfully submit the following inquiry on the Ensuring Adequate COVID Safety Protocols for Federal Contractors Executive Order, Section 5 Applicability definitions.

 The common roadmap for ZTA transition

 CompTIA agrees with the OMB's strategy to put all Federal agencies on a common roadmap by laying out the initial steps agencies must take to enable their journey toward a highly mature zero trust architecture.
 We would like to see OMB's further leadership in support of government-wide coordination to ensure the greatest consistency across agencies' implementation plans to reduce cost and increase efficiency.
 We believe this greatly increases the chances of a successful outcome.
 We would also like to suggest that OMB consider an open, ongoing dialogue with industry as the roadmap matures.

 Continuous authentication

 CompTIA agrees with the vision and actions laid out in Section A. A single sign-on service, phishing-resistant multi-factor authentication (MFA) and secure password policy form a great starting point.
 At the same time, identity can still be compromised by a sophisticated adversary penetrating the protections.
 For that reason, we would recommend extending capabilities to provide continuous authentication in which the identity risk score is continuously evaluated by user and entity behavior analytics (UEBA).

-Additionally, we support contextual-based authentication.
-Contextual-based authentication leverages policy- based access control to maintain the user experience by providing a deeper understanding of users, their roles and permissions, applications, data, location, network usage, and other data to detect anomalous and potentially risky activity while enforcing compliance.

 We understand that there currently exists a government wide effort to incorporate emerging technologies to help widen the secure environment.
 Advanced Artificial Intelligence (AI)/Machine Learning (ML) can predict whether the individual using the device is really the person who he or she claims to be.
 If the risk score deteriorates beneath a certain threshold, identity validation or MFA can be triggered and isolate the user.

-515 2nd St., N.E.
-Washington, DC 20002

-CompTIA.

 Cloud based software defined network